Azure/azure-c-shared-utility/devdoc/tls_adapter_implementers_guide.md

 TLS library, the OpenSSL implementation used in Espressif's ESP32, can even use a socket directly.

-The Azure IoT SDK helps libraries that work with sockets by performing the work of socket maintenance, and it provides an abstracted socket called `socket_async` to the `tls_adapter` during initialization.
+The Azure IoT SDK helps users of libraries that work with sockets by performing the work of socket maintenance, and it provides an abstracted socket called `socket_async` to the `tls_adapter` during initialization.
 This socket is already open and ready for use.
 Libraries that use "bio" functions should implement